njustesen/TRTS/README.md

-# Tapletop Real-time Strategy Game
+# Turn-based Real-time Strategy Game

 This is the repository for the Tapletop Real-time Strategy (TRTS) project which aims to build a core ruleset for playing Real-time Strategy (RTS) game-like board games, supporting several key features from the video game genre, such as: